wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 <a target="_blank" href="https://wilsonmar.github.io/cloud-perftest/">This</a> is a story, a "deep-dive documentary", about how to ensure performance, scalability, availability, resilience, and affordability from building, testing, and running computer software applications on various environments.
-The attempt here is a logical converage of strategies for several alternative architectures:
+The attempt here is a logical sequence to cover tactics and strategies for several alternative architectures over cloud platforms.

 * <a href="#Custom">Custom executables</a>
 * <a href="#SaaS">SaaS</a>